parham-pourheidar/responsive_scale/README.md

-# ContextSizeExtensions
+# ResponsiveScale

 A lightweight Flutter extension on `BuildContext` that helps you build responsive UIs effortlessly.
-With `ContextSizeExtensions`, you can scale width, height, font size, icons, and padding proportionally based on the current screen size – without writing repetitive `MediaQuery` logic.
+With `ResponsiveScale`, you can scale width, height, font size, icons, and padding proportionally based on the current screen size – without writing repetitive `MediaQuery` logic.

 ---